The Constitution, Meech, Charlottetown, Referendum(s)

 Padlet of Curated sites:

-For convenience, we are also creating a Padlet of the sites we are visiting below.
+For convenience and counting purposes, we are also creating a Padlet of many of the resources and sites we are visiting.
 Text sources are at left, while media sources are at right.
-Open here in very large window to view all the resources.
+Open here, in a very large window, to view all the resources!